-This is a school that provides children from preschool-8th grade with strong foundational skills and equips them to become flexible, creative thinkers and engaged citizens.
-Our mission to challenge students to achieve academic success, and to connect their human spirit and imagination to learning, is so essential in today’s world.
+Westside is a school that provides children from preschool-8th grade with strong foundational skills and equips them to become flexible, creative thinkers and engaged citizens.
+We provide our students with unique, diverse experiences that give them plenty of opportunity to discover and explore new passions and to grow.
+Our mission to challenge students to achieve academic success, and to connect their human spirit and imagination to learning, is essential in today’s world.

-39 years ago, Westside began with just a handful of students in preschool.
-Today, we are situated in a state-of-the-art building in the Arbor Heights neighborhood of West Seattle, with almost 320 students from preschool to 8th grade.
+40 years ago, Westside began with just a handful of students in preschool.
+Today, we are situated in a state-of-the-art Pre-K-8th grade building and a newly renovated preschool building on a stunning campus in the Arbor Heights neighborhood of West Seattle, with 380 students.

-This school is a special place, a place where children are known and honored, where they are encouraged to grow cognitively, socially, emotionally, creatively and physically, a place where joyful and integrated learning is at the forefront of our philosophy of education.
-With an outstanding trips program, strong athletics, fantastic arts experiences for all, and a world language program that is second to none, Westside students receive an extraordinary education.
+This school is a special place, a place where children are known and honored, where they are encouraged to grow cognitively, socially, emotionally, creatively and physically, a place where joyful, integrated, and inclusive learning is at the forefront of our philosophy of education.
+We have an outstanding trips program, strong athletics, fantastic arts experiences, a world language program that is second to none, and a deep commitment to social justice and anti-racist curriculum.
+Westside students receive an extraordinary education.

-Thank you for visiting our website – and please make sure you review our detailed reopening and remote learning hub that outlines all of our planning for the current school year.
+Thank you for visiting our website.
 Once visitors are allowed on campus, I warmly encourage you to visit us in person to experience the unique programs, imagination, and spirit of our school.
 In the meantime, I encourage you to book a virtual tour with our admissions department.